PTCInc/wnc-plus-outbound-demo-api/Setup-docker.md

 You can now access the endpoints on `https://<SERVER_DNS>:443` or `https://<SERVER_IP>:443`.

 4\.
-To stop docker containers
+To stop the docker containers

 ```plaintext
 sudo docker stop nodejs